 Chemotherapy for Chronic Myeloid Leukemia

 Chemotherapy (chemo) is the use of anti-cancer drugs that are injected into a vein or taken by mouth.
 These drugs enter the bloodstream and reach all areas of the body, making this type of treatment useful for cancers such as leukemia that spread throughout the body.
-Any drug used to treat cancer (including tyrosine kinase inhibitors) can be considered chemo, but in this document the term chemo is used to mean treatment with conventional cytotoxic drugs that mainly kill cells that are growing and dividing rapidly.
+Any drug used to treat cancer (including tyrosine kinase inhibitors or TKIs) can be considered chemo, but here chemo is used to mean treatment with conventional cytotoxic drugs that mainly kill cells that are growing and dividing rapidly.

-Chemo was once one of the main treatments for patients with chronic myeloid leukemia (CML), but it is used much less often now that the tyrosine kinase inhibitors (TKIs) like imatinib (Gleevec®) are available.
+Chemo was once one of the main treatments for patients with chronic myeloid leukemia (CML), but it is used much less often now that TKIs like imatinib (Gleevec®) are available.
 Now, chemo may be used to treat CML when the TKIs have stopped working.
 It is also used as part of the treatment during a stem cell transplant.

 The chemo drug hydroxyurea (Hydrea®) is taken as a pill, and can help lower very high white blood cell counts and shrink an enlarged spleen.
 Other drugs sometimes used include cytarabine (Ara-C), busulfan, cyclophosphamide (Cytoxan®), and vincristine (Oncovin®).